bioinfo-ucsd/BISB-Bootcamp-2022/home.md

   name: Just the Class
 ---

-# Bioinformatics & Systems Biology (BISB) Bootcamp 2022
+# Bioinformatics & Systems Biology Bootcamp 2022

 Welcome to the 2022 Bootcamp for incoming students to the UC San Diego Bioinformatics & Systems Biology (BISB) PhD program!